BoxBoxAI/.github/profile/README.md

 ## Contributing

 Think you’ve got what it takes to make BoxBoxAI the crown jewel of AI platforms?
-We’d love your contributions, darling!
+We’d love your contributions!
 Check out our [contribution guidelines](#).

 ## Community